TruptiM18/rgb-game/README.md

 # rgb-game
-A colorful game that tastes your intuition to select the right color from a given RGB code.
+A colorful game that tests your intuition to select the right color from a given RGB code.
+To play the game: Please visit https://truptim18.github.io/rgb-game/